IMPIMBA/ogrt/README.md

    [ogrt-server] on port 7971 and uses the environment variable JOBID to figure out the ID of the currently running job

+Configuration:

+The client is very flexible in what it sends to the server.
+Run "./configure --help" for a full list of options.

 ### server

 Requirements: